Mathnasium logo

 Cons

-Territory Protection Score of 35 is well below typical for Children's Services (bottom 10%), meaning you will not have strong protected territory and the franchisor could approve nearby competing locations.
+Territory Protection Score of 35 is well below typical for Children's Services (bottom 10%), meaning you will not have meaningful protected territory and the franchisor can approve nearby competing locations.

 Territory Protection